iroma/fhirbase/README.md

 But after searching we want to get resource as whole (i.e. collect resource aggregate from relational tables).

-To simplify this, we generate views with names view_<resource_name>, which returns FHIR compliant json resource representation.
+To simplify this, we generate views with names view_<resource_name>
+which return FHIR compliant json resource representation.
 So to accomplish query we can replace __patient__ table with __view_patient__ view, and get resource json in one hop.